moj-analytical-services/rpackage_training/README.md

 **Exercise 1:** Take a look at the structure of a github repo which contains [an R package](https://github.com/DCMSstats/eesectors) and see if you can recognise the structure described above.

-## 2. Naming and setting up your package project
+## 2. Naming and setting up your project

 Possibly the hardest part of creating a package is choosing a name for it.
 This should: